juanchosaravia/autodsl/README.md

         lng = 0F
     }

-    // specify the desired constructor in multiple constructors
+    // in multiple constructors you can specify which one to use.
     @AutoDslConstructor
     constructor(lat: Float, lng: Float) {
         this.lat = lat